Reviewing Latch (NASDAQ:LTCH) & Resideo Technologies (NYSE:REZI)

 |2.29

-33.7% of Latch shares are owned by institutional investors.
-Comparatively, 86.0% of Resideo Technologies shares are owned by institutional investors.
-0.1% of Resideo Technologies shares are owned by insiders.
-Strong institutional ownership is an indication that endowments, hedge funds and large money managers believe a company is poised for long-term growth.
+33.7% of Latch shares are held by institutional investors.
+Comparatively, 91.1% of Resideo Technologies shares are held by institutional investors.
+0.1% of Resideo Technologies shares are held by company insiders.
+Strong institutional ownership is an indication that hedge funds, large money managers and endowments believe a company is poised for long-term growth.

 Summary